The Histidine Tag

 Poly-His tags bind best to IMAC resins in near-neutral buffer conditions (physiologic pH and ionic strength).
 A typical binding/wash buffer consists of Tris-buffer saline (TBS) pH 7.2, containing 10-25mM imidazole.
 The low-concentration of imidazole helps to prevent nonspecific binding of endogenous proteins that have histidine clusters.
 (In fact, antibodies have such histidine-rich clusters and can be purified using a variation of IMAC chemistry.)

 High concentrations of salt and certain denaturants (e.g., chaotropes such as 8M urea) are compatible, so purification from samples in various starting buffers is possible.
-However, reducing agents, oxidizing agents and chelators (e.g., EDTA) are not compatible with this affinity chemistry.
+For this reason, it is best to use the His tag for design and expression of recombinant proteins that may need to be purified in denatured form from inclusion bodies.
+(Contrast this with the GST tag, which is an enzyme that must remain functional to enable purification.)
+However, reducing agents, oxidizing agents and chelators (e.g., EDTA) are generally not compatible with IMAC affinity chemistry.

 Elution and recovery of captured His-tagged protein from an IMAC column is accomplished with a high concentration of imidazole (at least 200mM), low pH (e.g., 0.1M glycine-HCl, pH 2.5) or an excess of strong chelator (e.g., EDTA).
 Imidazole is the most common elution agent.

 Nickel is the most widely available metal ion for purifying histidine-tagged proteins.
 Nickel generally provides good binding efficiency to His-tagged proteins but also tends to bind nonspecifically to endogenous proteins that contain histidine clusters.
 As stated above, a small amount of imidazole in the binding/wash buffer helps to control off-target binding.